The Dipole Antenna

 Antennas List

 In this section, the dipole antenna with a very thin radius is considered.
-The dipole is similar to the short dipole except it is not required to be small compared to the wavelength (of the frequency the antenna is operating at).
+The dipole antenna is similar to the short dipole except it is not required to be small compared to the wavelength (at the frequency the antenna is operating at).

 For a dipole antenna of length L oriented along the z-axis and centered at z=0, the current flows in the z-direction with amplitude which closely follows the following function: